 Strength increases resistance to injury by improving the bodies’ ability to absorb and distribute the stress of activity and sport.
 Strength training increases the strength of muscle, tendon, ligament, connective tissue and bone and improves joint and spine stability.
 Ultimately, we are only as strong as our weakest link.
 Cliché, but true.
 Strength also contributes to power, endurance, coordination, and balance and improves overall movement efficiency.
-You don’t have to be an athlete to benefit from increased strength.
+You don’t have to be an “athlete” or involved in sport to benefit from increased strength.

-All methods have advantages and disadvantages, depending on your goals, strengths and weaknesses, but keep in mind that most real life activity and sports occur with our feet on the ground with the body providing the leverage for the movement.
+The advantages and disadvantages of a particular strength training method will depend on your goals, strengths and weaknesses, and what “phase” you happen to be in, whether general or specific.
+Keep in mind that most real-life activity and sports occur with our feet on the ground with the body providing the leverage for the movement.

 Other benefits of strength training

 - Improved ability to maintain proper postures and form within your sport such as when swimming, cycling or running.

 - Improves coordination by improving the intensity, timing and correct sequence of movement patterns.

 - Can help to reduce strength imbalances between muscle groups.